 Device security (Operating system managed by CU, only applicable when the control is available for a given device)

-• EDR installed on all endpoints and servers, reporting to a central service and receiving updates
+- EDR (endpoint detection and response) is installed on all endpoints and servers, reporting to a central service and receiving updates

 Detect